 One of the following diagnoses:

-Confirmed SARS-CoV-2 infection (including patients with influenza co-infection)

 Confirmed influenza A or B infection (including patients with SARS-CoV-2 co-infection)

-Community-acquired pneumonia with planned antibiotic treatment (excluding patients with suspected or confirmed SARS-CoV-2, influenza, active pulmonary tuberculosis or Pneumocystis jirovecii pneumonia)
+Community-acquired pneumonia (CAP) with planned antibiotic treatment (excluding patients with suspected or confirmed SARS-CoV-2, influenza, active pulmonary tuberculosis or Pneumocystis jirovecii pneumonia)

 No medical history that might, in the opinion of the attending clinician, put the patient at significant risk if he/she were to participate in the trial

+Patients with suspected or confirmed active pulmonary tuberculosis or Pneumocystis jirovecii pneumonia (also known as PCP or PJP) are excluded from the CAP comparison, as these infections are caused by specific organisms with distinct pathologies, and so are not usually categorised as CAP.
+Eligibility for the CAP comparison also requires planned antibiotic treatment, so patients being treated solely for fungal or viral pneumonia are not eligible.

 Patients with SARS-CoV-2 and influenza co-infection are eligible, but would be excluded from certain comparisons (as described in the table on page 1).
 In addition, if the attending clinician believes that there is a specific contra-indication to one of the active drug treatment arms (see Appendix 2, Appendix 3 for children, and Appendix 4 for pregnant and breastfeeding women) or that the patient should definitely be receiving one of the active drug treatment arms then that arm will not be available for randomisation for that patient.
 For patients who lack capacity, an advanced directive or behaviour that clearly indicates that they would not wish to participate in the trial would be considered sufficient reason to exclude them from the trial.

 Patients who have been previously recruited into RECOVERY are eligible to be recruited again as long as their previous randomisation was >6 months ago.
 Patients will not be recruited into the same randomised comparison (e.g. sotrovimab vs. usual care) on more than one occasion, regardless of how far apart they occur.